jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-07c.md

 This is different from Modern Economics which measures national wealth top-down through GDP and its sustainability through the CPI (consumer price index), both measured in currency.

 GDP makes it difficult to value goods and services during bubbles and hyperinflation as what happened in Zimbabwe.
-If a financial crisis hits a Pantrynomy, the valuation can merely switch to the Grain index to keep the supply chain humming.
+If a financial crisis hits a supereconomy*, the valuation can merely switch to the Grain index to keep the supply chain humming.

+> *An economy that follows Adam Smith's system

 Under Economics, a country can theoretically have a single giant corporation exporting everything, having huge GDP while its workers starve to produce those exports at low cost.
 A GDP standard would still rate the starving country as wealthy.
 Countries even tweak their GDP numbers artificially to give an illusion that their economy is so good and their leaders are so effective.